NeoGranular/lanyon/_posts/2016-07-07-martial-god-chapter-01-16.md

 He Yihai faintly nodded towards him and said: "Sixth brother, you are here as well."

-"Yes.
-Hello, second brother."
+"Hello, second brother."
 He Yiming faintly bowed his head.
 Although He Yihai was the son of the eldest uncle, he treated all of his younger brothers more or less about the same.
 To tell the truth, setting aside He Yiming's relationship with his fifth brother, the rest of his siblings were quite harmonious with each other.

 Of course, the blood relations are always somewhat different than the normal, but in He family this was not too distinct.